-Group-II: PROJECT AND PRODUCTION MANAGEMENT PAPE-III: PROJECT EVALUATION AND MANAGEMENT
+Group-II: PROJECT AND PRODUCTION MANAGEMENT PAPE-III: PROJECT EVALUATION AND MANAGEMENT with answer to each question up to five lines in length.Students will attempt 10 questions.
+Each

 Note: The question paper covering the entire course shall be divided into three sections.